Edward F. Hennessey

-Edward F. Hennessey (April 19, 1919 – March 8, 2007) was the chief justice of the Massachusetts Supreme Judicial Court from 1976 to 1989.
+Edward Francis Hennessey (April 20, 1919 – March 8, 2007) was the chief justice of the Massachusetts Supreme Judicial Court from 1976 to 1989.

 Biography

 Born in South Boston, he moved with his family to Newton at age 6.
 His mother worked in a factory, his father stoked boilers.
 He was the first in his family to attend college, working his way through Northeastern University, from which he graduated in 1941.

 Military service

 He served in the United States Army during World War II (in the Mediterranean theater) and was a captain, receiving a Bronze Star and a Purple Heart.
 A shortage of lawyers prompted the Army to assign some who had not attended law school to prosecute and defend soldiers during court martial proceedings.
 Hennessey was among the appointed attorneys and he was fascinated by the work.
 His first case was to defend a man charged with rape; the man was found guilty of a lesser crime.
 After the war, he went to Boston University School of Law, graduating with honors in 1949.